"Everybody should be able to make some music...That's the cosmic dance!"

 I'm in time but somebody's missing."

-Had a pocket full of Mexican smoke."
+I had a pocket full of Mexican smoke."

 Hit me right between the eyes."

-Opening track filled with originality and incredible double guitar work.
+Opening track with jaw-dropping double guitar work.

 Come on and ride the railroad, one more time."